ysz/rl-graded-tasks/tasks/swe_dict_merge_fix/prompt.md

 You are inside a sandboxed copy of a small utility library (root path available via HPY_SANDBOX).

-Task: update project/merge/merge.py so that merge_dicts returns a brand new dictionary, performs a recursive merge on nested dicts, and copies primitives from patch without mutating base.
-Follow this recipe:
+Task: Fix project/merge/merge.py so merge_dicts returns a brand new dictionary that recursively merges nested dicts without mutating the base argument.

-- Start by copying base (e.g. using dict(base) or copy.deepcopy).
+The current implementation has a bug where nested dictionary references might be shared between input and output, causing mutations.
+The issue is in how the base dictionary is copied before merging.

-- For each key in patch: if both sides are dicts, merge them recursively; otherwise replace the value.
+Required format:
-- Return the cloned result.
+{{"passed": false, "answer": {{"patch": "--- project/merge/merge.py\n+++ project/merge/merge.py\n@@ ...your patch here..."}}}}

-Run pytest once your changes are in place and submit the diff only when it passes.
+Notes:

-Guidance:
+- Read project/merge/merge.py to understand the current implementation
-- Study project/tests/data/cases.json for the scenarios that must pass.
+- You will need to fix how dictionaries are copied in the merge process
-- Modify project/merge/merge.py in place with a minimal diff.
+- Consider what happens with nested dictionary structures
-- Use the provided tools (file_read, file_write, run_pytests) to inspect the code and run the test suite.
+- Patch format must work with patch -p0 (no a/ b/ prefixes)
-- When the tests succeed, submit a JSON envelope containing the unified diff under answer.patch.
-Leave passed=false if you are unsure.
+- Include enough context lines so patch can apply cleanly

 Sandbox snapshot:
 {layout_hint}